Construction update

 We know construction can be disruptive so during this time we’re offering all impacted businesses:

-If you have any queries about this project, please contact the Major Projects Team at Courtenay@wcc.ovt.nz.
+If you have any queries about this project, please contact the Major Projects team at Courtenay@wcc.govt.nz.